-The legal requirement is to 'not cause dazzle to oncoming drivers' rather than specifically to adjust or convert your headlamp beam pattern to suit driving on the right.
+It's the law 'not cause dazzle to oncoming drivers', rather than specifically to adjust your headlamp beams for driving on the right.

-- You can't always predict delays and bad weather so even if you're only going for a short trip and don't expect to drive at night it's a good idea to carry a set of headlamp beam converters with you – unless your lights can be adapted without them.
+You can't always predict delays and bad weather.
+So even if you're only going for a short trip and don't expect to drive at night, it's a good idea to carry headlamp beam converters with you, just in case.
+You don't need to if your lights can be adapted without them.

 - Don't leave it to the last minute to find out what you need to do – you might need to get a dealer to make an adjustment for you.

 - Beam converter kits may not be suitable for all types of headlight so check carefully.

 - Make sure you remove headlamp converters as soon as you return to the UK.

 A door or wing-mirror on the left-hand side is very helpful when driving on the right.
 We recommend getting one fitted if your vehicle doesn't have one.